tam135/API-Capstone/README.md

 https://tam135.github.io/API-Project--Movie-Finder/

 ## Summary
 Ever watched an amazing movie and wanted to find more movies that are similar to that one?
 This app lets users search up a movie and receive a list of recommended movies.
+Within the recommended movies, users can hover over a movie to see details such as the rating, release date, and plot synopsis

 ## Technologies Used
 Built with HTML, CSS Javascript, jQuery, and used theMovieDB API